-Whilst this Act itself does not facilitate a one house one approval process through proper and orderly strategic planning it does begin to pave the way for a streamlined statutory approvals process.
+In 2018 the Tasmanian government introduced the Housing Land Supply Act.
+Whilst this Act itself does not facilitate a one house one approval process through proper and orderly strategic planning it does begin the pave the way for a streamlined statutory approvals process.
 The Act does this by allowing Housing Land Supply Orders to be made that identify barriers and constraints to residential development to be identified and managed as part of the strategic planning process rather than being dealt with as regulatory requirements as part of the statutory planning / approvals phase.